 This tart is a little more elegant than a standard quiche, and intended to be baked in a 9- or 10-inch flan ring or loose bottom fluted pan – the kind where you can detach the bottom from the sides after baking.
 But if you don’t have either of those pieces of kitchen equipment, you can bake the tart in a regular pie pan.
-A shallow, metal, 9-10 inch pie pan will work best.
-The custard is made with heavy cream, so it’s rich, but there’s no cheese in the tart.
+A shallow, metal, 9-10 inch pie pan will work best. [originally posted in 2023, with significant update in 2025; I mean, look at that crust from 2023 – way too thick!]

 Crust: